Religion in Tibet: Tibetan Buddhism

-Chinese ethnic religion
+Chinese Ethnic Religions

-Most of the Han Chinese who reside in Tibet practice their native Chinese folk religion (Shendao 神道, "Way of the Gods").
+Most of the Han Chinese who reside in Tibet practice their native Chinese folk religion.
 There is a Guandi Temple of Lhasa (拉萨关帝庙) where the Chinese god of war Guandi is identified with the cross-ethnic Chinese, Tibetan, Mongol and Manchu deity Gesar.
 The temple is built according to both Chinese and Tibetan architecture.
 It was first erected in 1792 under the Qing dynasty and renovated around 2013 after decades of disrepair.

 Built or rebuilt between 2014 and 2015 is the Guandi Temple of Qomolangma (Mount Everest), on Ganggar Mount, in Tingri County.

-Folk religious sects

-There is a Tibetan folk religious sect in Amdo County named the "Heroes of Ling", which was founded in 1981 by a Tibetan called Sonam Phuntsog, who claimed to be an incarnation of the legendary hero Gesar.
-At its peak in the 1980s the movement had attracted converts among local communist leaders.
-It was later banned as a disruptive and "splittist" sect.
+There is a Tibetan folk religious sect in Amdo County named the "Heroes of Ling", which was founded in 1981 by a Tibetan called Sonam Phuntsog, who claimed to be an incarnation of the legendary hero Gesar, which was later banned as a disruptive and "splittist" sect.

-Hinduism

-Tantric school of Nepalese Hinduism and Buddhism reach to Tibetan region through Nepal route.